IS IT POSSIBLE TO HEAL ONCE YOU ARE STRUCK BY GRIEF?

 There is no formula for grief.
 There is no formula for healing.
 But what there is, is hope.
 Hope, that one day you’ll be the one saying; I am so glad I did it.
 I am so glad, that I talked, that I shared my anger, my tears, my disappointment, that I didn’t bottle it up and tried to just get on with it.
 Because when we talk and tell our stories, we are sharing the weight of our grief.
 We are no longer required to carry it all by ourselves.
 There is someone who gets us, someone who is interested in our sorrow.
 Someone who helps us to heal!

-If you liked my blog and are interested to know whether I’d be able to help you with your loss or some other therapeutic issues, please do not hesitate to contact me.
+If you liked my blog and are interested to know whether I’d be able to help you with your loss, please do not hesitate to contact me.

 Thank you for reading.